SGBC/course/docs/nbis_annotation/practical_session/practical2_sub_makerNoAbinit.md

 gff3_sp_alignment_output_style.pl --gff stringtie2genome.chr4.gff -o stringtie2genome.chr4.ok.gff
 ```

-You should now have 1 repeat file, 1 EST file, 1 protein file and the genome sequence in the working directory.
+You should now have 1 repeat file, 1 EST file, 1 protein file, 1 transcript file, and the genome sequence in the working directory.
 For Maker to use this information, we need create the three config files, as discussed previously (maker -CTL).
 You can leave the two files controlling external software behaviors untouched.
 In the actual maker options file (maker_opts.ctl), we need to provide:

 - name of the genome sequence (genome=)
 - name of the 'EST' set file(s) (est=)